| Enter your email address here: |

 1957

-USSR launched Sputnik 3 into Earth orbit with instrument payload of over 1 metric ton, intended to be a space laboratory for study of Earth's magnetic field and radiation belt.
-It remained in orbit for nearly two years.
+USSR launched Sputnik 3 into Earth orbit with instrument payload of over 1 metric ton, a space laboratory for study of Earth's magnetic field and radiation belt to characterize the geo- and space physics environment.
+It remained in orbit nearly two years.

-USSR launched Sputnik 4 (also called Korabl Sputnik I) to place a space cabin into orbit, test life support systems, and recover the cabin from orbit.
+USSR launched Sputnik 4 (Korabl-Sputnik 1) to place a space cabin into orbit, test life support systems, and recover the cabin from orbit.
 (Recovery 4 days later failed due to an equipment malfunction).

 1962 19:36:00 GMT